 If I were to send this file as an attachment to an email account using Microsoft Outlook, the data would come across to the correct contact fields.
 I simply need to double-click the file and Outlook creates the contact record below.
 Clearly, this saves us from having to type in all the information.

 Please note that additional fields came across from the import, such as Nickname, which shows on a different Outlook contact area.

 Sadly, not all programs make this process as easy as you’d like, which is why you might test your own vCard first.
 A notable example is Gmail.
 If I click a vCard within an email, it doesn’t automatically add the contact to Google Contacts.
 Instead, it presents a dialog where I can download the file or save it to Google Drive.

 This is an example where I need to open Google Contacts and then import the file.

-Another item to remember is that even though your contact manager may have a vCard option, that doesn’t mean all data fields will transfer with the file.
+Another item to remember is that even though your contact manager has a vCard option, that doesn’t mean all data fields will transfer with the file.
 For example, Microsoft Outlook has many contact fields, but they are not part of the RFC spec.
 And as I found out when I was writing my tutorial on how to import contacts into Gmail, many fields are optional and don’t come across.
 One glaring example was Microsoft Outlook does not include “Categories” in their vCards.
 These fields equate to your Labels in Google Contacts.